 (5) By submitting an application, a grain dealer consents to inspection and auditing of its farm produce and financial records and its operations by the department.
 The grain dealer shall make the records available to the department in this state if the department makes a request to inspect or audit the records.

 (7) If the department fails to issue or deny a license within the time required by this section, the department shall return the license fee and shall reduce the license fee for the applicant’s next renewal application, if any, by 15%.
-The department shall not discriminate against an applicant in the processing of the application based upon the fact that the license fee was refunded or discounted under this subsection.
+The department shall not discriminate against an applicant in the processing of the application based on the fact that the license fee was refunded or discounted under this subsection.

 (b) The number of applications denied.